cortexproject/cortex/docs/blocks-storage/production-tips.md

 ### Ensure caching is enabled

-The querier rely on caching to reduce the number API calls to the storage bucket.
+The querier relies on caching to reduce the number API calls to the storage bucket.
 Ensure [caching](./querier.md#caching) is properly configured.

 ### Avoid querying non compacted blocks